douglasgreen/outlines/computing/programming_languages/php.md

 ### The Future of PHP

 PHP, one of the most popular server-side scripting languages, continues to evolve, adapting to the changing landscape of web development.
-Let\'s explore recent developments in PHP and its role in modern web development.
+Let's explore recent developments in PHP and its role in modern web development.

 #### Recent Developments in PHP